 If you happen to be using DigitalOcean, I've written a thorough tutorial that will help you perform a proper install with Ubuntu, Nginx, and pm2.
 It covers everything from creating the droplet all the way down to setting up a free SSL certificate.

-As always, if you need help head over to the community forum.
+As always, if you need help head over to the community chat.